SW4002 - Human Growth and Development: A Life Course Perspective (2018/19)

 |Total study hours||300|

-- Identification of sociological and psychological theories of child development and evaluation of their application through observational skills and self-reflection.
+• Identify and critically reflect on sociological and psychological theories of child development and evaluate their application through observational skills and research evidence.

-- Gaining competence in explaining and analysing the specific and day to day difficulties and disadvantages faced by different adult service user groups including people who need the help and support of social care services because of ill-health, impairmant/disability.
+• Explain and analyse theories of adult development through the life course, to understand the specific, day to day difficulties and disadvantages faced by different adult service user groups including people who need the help and support of social care services because of ill-health, impairment/disability.

-- Assessing the value to the individual of differing types of support within the context of anti-oppressive and anti-discriminatory theory and practice.
+• Assess theories of loss and grief and apply differing models of support within the context of anti-oppressive and anti-discriminatory theory and practice.

 The life-course perspective: including life events and diverse contexts, transitions and coping; psychological and sociological theories and perspectives on life-course development; anti-discriminatory and anti-oppressive; Service user and carer perspectives, development of empathy

 The relevant developmental milestones and factors that promote sound physical, social, emotional, sexual and intellectual development in children.

 Study of relationships between children and their families and friends in a range of social contexts through observation and a consideration of their inner and external worlds.

 Attachment, loss and change: the short and long term effects of trauma, ill-treatment, separation and substitute care.